Courtney Love

 Film Career and Music

-In 1985, Courtney, who adopted the stage name Love, returned to the States.
-Upon hearing that director Alex Cox was planning to make a film about the life of Sid Vicious, the bassist of the Sex Pistols, she went to the casting, hoping for the role of the guitarist's girlfriend, Nancy.
-To her disappointment, she was only cast as Gretchen, the friend of the main character.
+In 1985, Courtney—who'd adopted the stage name Love—returned to the States.
+When she heard that director Alex Cox was planning to make a film about the life of Sid Vicious, the bassist of the Sex Pistols, she went to the casting, hoping to land the role of the guitarist's girlfriend, Nancy.
+To her disappointment, she only landed the role of Gretchen, the main character's friend.

 Courtney Love in the film 'Sid and Nancy' (1986)